 Covenants

-7.1 The Agent agrees that during the Term and for a period of one (1) year from the date of expiration or termination of this Agreement for any reason, neither the Agent, nor any Subagent, representative, director, officer, manager, employee, member, shareholder or salesperson of the Agent, shall market, sell or offer to sell to any of the Agent's Accounts, or any other Lightyear End User, any products or services that are competitive with any product or service offered by Lightyear at the time of such expiration or termination.
-Nothing in this paragraph shall prohibit the Agent from offering any person or entity other than a Lightyear End User, products or services that are competitive with any product or service offered by Lightyear.
+7.1 The Agent agrees that during the Term and for a period of one (1) year from the date of expiration or termination of this Agreement for any reason, neither the Agent, nor any Subagent, representative, director, officer, manager, employee, member, shareholder or salesperson of the Agent, shall market, sell or offer to sell to any of the Agent's Accounts, or any other Hemp Logic End User, any products or services that are competitive with any product or service offered by Hemp Logic at the time of such expiration or termination.
+Nothing in this paragraph shall prohibit the Agent from offering any person or entity other than a Hemp Logic End User, products or services that are competitive with any product or service offered by Hemp Logic.

-7.2 The Agent shall, upon the written request of Lightyear, obtain written agreements from all of its Subagents, directors, officers, managers, shareholders, members, representatives, employees, and salespersons binding them to the covenant set forth in paragraph 7.1.
-All such agreements shall name Lightyear as a third party beneficiary.
-Upon the request of Lightyear, the Agent shall provide Lightyear with executed originals of all such agreements.
-Until such executed originals have been received by Lightyear, commissions owed to such Agent may be withheld by Lightyear.
+7.2 The Agent shall, upon the written request of Hemp Logic, obtain written agreements from all of its Subagents, directors, officers, managers, shareholders, members, representatives, employees, and salespersons binding them to the covenant set forth in paragraph 7.1.
+All such agreements shall name Hemp Logic as a third party beneficiary.
+Upon the request of Hemp Logic, the Agent shall provide Hemp Logic with executed originals of all such agreements.
+Until such executed originals have been received by Hemp Logic, commissions owed to such Agent may be withheld by Hemp Logic.

-7.3 In performing this Agreement, the Agent will observe the highest standard of integrity and fair dealing and the Agent will do nothing to discredit, dishonor, reflect adversely upon or in any manner injure the reputation or business of Lightyear.
+7.3 In performing this Agreement, the Agent will observe the highest standard of integrity and fair dealing and the Agent will do nothing to discredit, dishonor, reflect adversely upon or in any manner injure the reputation or business of Hemp Logic.

 Article 8